mickey/ruby-recorder/README.md

-# Recorder
+# Ruby Recorder

-Recorder dumps the result of your ruby code to a YAML file for fast tests or to compare the result between two runs.
+Recorder dumps the result of your ruby code to a YAML file for faster tests or to compare the result between two execution.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'recorder'
+    gem 'ruby-recorder'

 And then execute: